How to Organize Kitchen Drawers: Simple Steps That Actually Work

 Did I organize every drawer?
 No, a few didn’t need it.
 I do plan to clean the remaining drawers, remove the existing liners and replace them with the new Grip Liners – they are prettier and work so much better.

-I hope that you found some good tips and the steps to organizing your kitchen drawers.
+I hope you found some helpful tips and steps for organizing your kitchen drawers.
 I can tell you that it was worth every second and every cent to get this organizing project done.
 Check out my Organization Board on Pinterest.

 Don’t forget to PIN IT to your Kitchen or Organizing Boards.